CS2103AUG2016-T09-C1/main/docs/UserGuide.md

 <br><br>

-#### Saving the data
-Task Manager data are saved in the hard disk automatically after any command that changes the data.<br>
-There is no need to save manually.

 <!--- @@author A0148044J-->

 #### <a id="preferences"></a>19.
 Preference setting
 	1) Changing theme of your Inbx_0

 	Feel tedious and bored because of the single theme you keep looking at when you using Inbx_0?
 Now is time for your to beautify your Inbx_0.
 Try change your theme and the size of your Inbx_0

 1) Theme setting